 \section{Acknowledgments}

 The authors would like to thank Bharath Hariharan, Carl Doersch and Evan Shelhamer for their insightful comments.
-This material is based upon work supported by the NSF Graduate Research Fellowship DGE 1106400, ONR MURI N000141010934 and an NVidia hardware grant.
+This material is based upon work supported in part by the NSF Graduate Research Fellowship to Shiry Ginosar, ONR MURI N000141010934 and an NVIDIA hardware grant.